 - What MBA concentrations are most in-demand right now?

 - How might this affect the duration of my MBA?

-Some fast-track MBA programs—many of which can be completed in as little as one year—might not offer the option to choose an MBA specialization.
+Some fast-track MBA programs—many of which can be completed in as little as one year—might not offer the option to choose an MBA concentration.
 At the Pepperdine Graziadio Business School, our two-year Full-Time MBA is completed in five trimesters, and includes the option to pursue an MBA concentration, as does our accelerated 15-month Full-Time MBA and the Pepperdine Part-Time MBA.